Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Learning the Error Profile Attached to a Cycle

 CER specifically provides error profiles attached to cycles relevant to circuits performed under Randomized Compiling (RC), a well-known error suppression technique \cite{wallman2016noise,PhysRevX.11.041039,ville2021leveraging,gu2022noise,winick2022concepts}.
 To understand RC, consider a noisy application circuit composed of $m$ sequential dressed cycles $C_{i}$ interleaved with cycle-dependent error channels $\mc E_i$,

-RC replaces the above application circuit $\tilde{\mc C}$ meant to be run $N_{\rm shots}$ randomly sampled equivalent circuits (over a structured distribution of circuits), each to be run $N_{\rm shots}/n_{\rm rand}$ times.
+RC replaces the above application circuit $\tilde{\mc C}$ meant to be run $N_{\rm shots}$ {times with $n_{\rm rand}$} randomly sampled equivalent circuits (over a structured distribution of circuits), each to be run $N_{\rm shots}/n_{\rm rand}$ times.
 The effect of RC is to effectively replace each noisy dressed cycle $\mc E_i C_i$ with what is referred to as an \emph{effective dressed cycle} $\mc E_i^{\rm RC} C_i$, which is similar to $\mc E_i C_i$.
 The difference here is that the generic error channel $\mc E_i$ is replaced with a Pauli stochastic error channel $\mc E_{i}^{\rm RC}$ of the form

-where $\set P_n$ is the $n$-qubit Pauli group, and where $\{p_i(P)\}_P$ is a probability distribution over Pauli errors $P$ corresponding with the i\emph{th} cycle.
+where $\set P_n$ is the $n$-qubit Pauli {basis}, and where $\{e_{P,i}\}_P$ is a probability distribution over Pauli errors $P$ corresponding with the {$i$\rm{th}} cycle.
 The error distribution naturally depends on the cycle $C_i$.

-CER specifically learns information about the distribution $\{p_i(P)\}_P$.
-To avoid scalability limitations, CER doesn't usually try to learn every probability value $p_i(P)$, because there are $4^n$ of them.
+CER specifically learns information about the distribution $\{e_{P,i}\}_P$.
+To avoid scalability limitations, CER doesn't usually try to learn every probability value $e_{P,i}$, because there are $4^n$ of them.
 Instead, it learns marginal error probabilities over constrained unions of instruction labels.
 That is, if we let $\set A$ be a union of instruction labels (e.g. $\{1\} \cup \{2,3\}$), and let $\set A^c$ be its complement over the architecture (e.g. $\{4, \cdots, n\}$), then the marginal probability of the error $P$ (e.g. $XXZ$) over $\set A$ is defined as

-CER is tomographically complete since learning all marginals is equivalent to learning the probability distribution $\{p_i(P)\}_P$.
+CER is tomographically complete because learning all marginals is equivalent to learning the probability distribution $\{e_{P,i}\}_P$.
 However, due to locality constraints in realistic error models, ${\rm poly} (n)$ marginals are often sufficient to accurately reconstruct the error profile of a given cycle.
+For instance, in a planar architecture, if we look at the marginal error probabilities for all pairs of gates in a given cycle that are occurring on two directly connected sets of qubits, we would only need to gather $O(C \cdot n)$ error probabilities, where $C$ denotes the average number of connections per qubit (in a rectangular lattice, $C = 4$).
+If we want to further collect next-to-nearest neighbor error correlations, we would need $O(C^2\cdot n)$ error estimates.
+Keeping the same two examples but for a fully connected architecture, the costs would instead be $O(n^2)$ and $O(n^3)$ respectively.
+A more thorough discussion regarding marginal probabilities and reduced error models in CER can be found in \cite{CER_2023}.

 The marginal error probabilities associated with the stochastic channel $\mc E_{i}^{\rm RC}$ are retrieved from the \emph{Pauli fidelities}, defined in \cref{eq:pauli_fid}.
 That is, given an effective cycle of interest $\mc E^{\rm RC} C$, the CER protocol involves the estimation of a set of various Pauli fidelities, {$\{f_P(\mc E^{\rm RC})\}_P$}, and converts the cycle of interest into a marginal error distribution.
 The Pauli fidelities are themselves extracted from circuit-level observables.